ZEISS Adopts PolyU’s Patented Technology to Develop ZEISS MyoCare Myopia Control Lenses for Children

 Professor Christopher Chao, Vice President (Research and Innovation) of The Hong Kong Polytechnic University, said, “PolyU has always been committed to promoting technology transfer.
 The DISC technology for myopia management is an excellent example to demonstrate how academic research can be transformed into effective industry solutions, offering an additional option in the market for those in need.
 It is a great pleasure to collaborate with ZEISS, a leading optical brand, to jointly strive for excellence in the development of myopia control for the benefit of community.”

-David Ferran, Vice president, Latin America, Iberia & Asia -C, Vision Care Business Group, ZEISS, added, “ZEISS has been working closely with PolyU for many years.
+David Ferran, Head of LatAm, Iberia & Asia-C, Vision Care Business, ZEISS Group, added, “ZEISS has been working closely with PolyU for many years.
 Through this collaboration, we will jointly develop more innovative technologies, aiming to bring the best ophthalmological technology into vision correction solutions, collectively addressing the threat posed by myopia and promoting the well-being of children worldwide.”

 Calvin Kwan, President of The Hong Kong Optometric Association, said: “Myopia is a serious issue among Hong Kong children, and age six to 12 years old is the ‘golden period’ for myopia control.
 Parents should seize the opportunity to provide the best and most effective myopia control measures for their children, safeguarding their eye health and preventing the development of high myopia and other long-term eye health problems.”